PDLT-University-of-York/test-split-site/docs/ultra/site-availability.md

 - opt out of receiving Ultra notifications
 - choose to receive immediate emails or a daily digest (sent around 09:15)

-### What is "Make site complete"?
+### What is "Completing" a site?
-When changing status from Open, you are given the option to "Complete or Make course private".
+Also with your Course Settings page you can see options to "Complete" your site.

 Marking a course as Complete means that students can enter the course and view resources, but can't make contributions (to Discussions, submission points etc.).
-This is not a feature that we use at UoY, so you do not have to set this status after the semester end.
+This is **not** a feature that we use at UoY, so you do not have to set this status after the semester end.